DJ Aqeel

 DJ Aqeel (born Aqeel Ali) is an Indian DJ and composer.

 Biography

 Family

-Aqeel married Farah Khan, who is the daughter of actor Sanjay Khan, and elder sister of Sussanne Khan and Bollywood actor Zayed Khan, in 1999.
-The couple has two children.
+Aqeel married Farah Khan, who is the daughter of actor Sanjay Khan, and elder sister of Sussanne Khan and Bollywood actor Zayed Khan, on 20 February 1999.
+The couple has two children, son Azaan (born 2002) and daughter Fizaa (born 2005).

 Nightclubs owned

 He used to own the Hype Nightclub in Atria Mall in Worli, Mumbai, also in Delhi's Hotel Shangri-La and in Ludhiana known as Urban Hara (Hype).